Virdio

 What I Owned

-• Sole designer from concept to launch-ready deliverables across iOS, Android, web, desktop, Apple Watch, and smart TV.
+• Product designer from concept to launch across iOS, Android, web, desktop, Apple Watch, and smart TV.

-• Built the entire design system from the ground up: color, typography, components, and platform-specific adaptations.
+• Built the cross-platform design system from scratch: color, typography, components, and platform-specific adaptations.

-• Influenced product strategy: led the platform prioritization debate and shaped the desktop-first UX compromise.
+• Led the platform prioritization debate and shaped the desktop-first UX compromise.

-• Created detailed interaction and animation specs for async engineering handoff across a 12-hour timezone gap, critical for AR components that static mockups couldn't convey.
+• Wrote detailed interaction and animation specs for async engineering handoff across a 12-hour timezone gap.

 Impact